 Merida, the capital of the Yucatan state in Mexico, is characterized by a tropical climate that significantly influences both daily life and tourism.
 The city experiences a distinct wet and dry season, with the dry season typically spanning from November to April.
 During this period, temperatures are generally more moderate, averaging between 20°C (68°F) and 30°C (86°F).

-The humidity is lower, making it a more comfortable time for visitors to explore the city’s rich cultural heritage and vibrant streets.
+The humidity is lower during these months, making it a more comfortable time for visitors to explore the city’s rich cultural heritage and vibrant streets.
 The sun shines brightly, and the clear skies provide an ideal backdrop for outdoor activities, from visiting historical sites to enjoying local festivals.

 Conversely, the wet season runs from May to October, bringing higher temperatures and increased humidity.
 During this time, daily temperatures can soar above 35°C (95°F), particularly in the peak months of June and July.
 Rainfall is common, often manifesting as intense but brief afternoon showers.
 While this might deter some travelers, the lush greenery that emerges post-rainfall offers a different perspective of Merida’s natural beauty.

 Additionally, the wet season can be less crowded, allowing for a more intimate experience with the local culture and attractions.
 Understanding these climatic nuances is essential for planning a visit that aligns with personal preferences for weather and activities.